-Dana Footer, Psy.D., is a pediatric psychologist within Children’s National Health System.
+Dana Footer, Psy.D., is a pediatric psychologist within Children’s National Hospital.
 She provides clinical psychology services to patients and families in the Divisions of Hematology, Oncology and Blood and Marrow Transplantation.
 She also serves as an Assistant Professor of Psychiatry and Behavioral Sciences at the George Washington University School of Medicine and Health Sciences.

 Her clinical interests include using psychological interventions to help patients and family members adjust to the challenges of diagnosis and treatment.
 Dr. Footer is part of the multidisciplinary Long-Term Follow-Up Clinic for transplant survivors and conducts pre-transplant psychological evaluations to determine suitability of sickle cell transplant candidates and identify areas for psychological intervention to facilitate positive post-transplant health outcomes and long-term psychosocial functioning.